*And please check out our Blog Posts for additional perspectives on and resources about Learning and Education.*

 Chestnut School of Herbal Medicine -- online

 This school offers online programs for those interested in learning more about the botany, harvesting, growing, and application of medicinal plants.
 They offer two shorter-term online courses in Foraging and Medicine-Making and a longer, more comprehensive (1000-hr) course called Herbal Immersion.
-Joanne is completing the latter course and has been impressed with the comprehensive coverage of material, the eye-catching photography and videos that supplement the texts, and the additional resources and support offered.
+Joanne has completed the latter course and has been impressed with the comprehensive coverage of material, the eye-catching photography and videos that supplement the texts, and the additional resources and support offered.
 The Chestnut School has started a Student Referral program, offering a discount to new enrollees and a commission to the student who refers them.
 To find out more, please contact Joanne.

 Asheville, NC Area Resources

 School of the Alternative - ON-SITE -- Black Mountain, NC